Russian missile strike hits crowded shopping mall in Ukraine

-KREMENCHUK, Ukraine (AP) — Russian long-range bombers fired a missile that struck a crowded shopping mall in Ukraine's central city of Kremenchuk on Monday, raising fears of what President Volodymyr Zelenskyy called an “unimaginable” number of victims in “one of the most daring terrorist attacks in European history.”
+KREMENCHUK, Ukraine (AP) — Rescuers searched through charred rubble of a shopping mall Tuesday looking for more victims of a Russian missile strike that killed at least 18 and wounded scores in what Ukraine's president called “one of the most daring terrorist attacks in European history.”

-Zelenskky said more than 1,000 civilians were inside the mall, with many managing to escape.
-Giant plumes of black smoke, dust and orange flames emanated from the wreckage, with emergency crews rushing in to search broken metal and concrete for victims and put out fires.
-Onlookers watched in distress.
+President Volodymyr Zelensky said many of the more than 1,000 afternoon shoppers and workers inside the mall in the city of Kremenchuk managed to escape.
+Giant plumes of black smoke, dust and orange flames billowed from the wreckage as emergency crews combed through broken metal and concrete for victims.
+Drones whirred above, clouds of dark smoke still emanating from the ruins several hours after the fire was extinguished.

-The casualty figures were difficult to determine as rescuers searched the smoldering rubble.
-The regional governor, Dmytro Lunin, said at least 15 people were dead and more than 40 wounded.
+Casualty figures rose as rescuers sifted through the smoldering rubble.
+The regional governor, Dmytro Lunin, said at least 18 people were killed and emergency services reported more than 60 were wounded.

-Soldiers worked into the night to lug sheets of twisted metal and broken concrete, as one drilled into what remained of the shopping center's roof.
-Drones whirred above, clouds of dark smoke still emanating from the ruins several hours after the fire had been put out.

 “We are working to dismantle the construction so that it is possible to get machinery in there since the metal elements are very heavy and big, and disassembling them by hand is impossible,” said Volodymyr Hychkan, an emergency services official.